 We can assist in putting forward 'special reasons' argument if you are to lose your licence and this will have significant effects on your livelihood and/or family.
 It may be you need to be able to drive to make a living or you are the principal carer for a member of your family and won't be able to do this without a vehicle.
 We will guide you through pleading such reasons following your guilty plea to try to ensure you have the best chance possible to retain your licence.

 This can be a serious driving offence; therefore it can have serious penalties.

-Penalties for driving without a licence under any circumstances includes: fines and penalty points which may lead to a disqualification from driving.
-Adding to this, a sentence could be imposed to prevent you from holding a drivers licence.
+Penalties for driving without a licence under any circumstances include fines and penalty points which may lead to a disqualification from driving.
+Adding to this, a sentence could be imposed to prevent you from holding a driving licence.

 Taking without consent

 Driving another person’s vehicle without their consent is a criminal offence as it constitutes theft, even if you have taken the vehicle from a family member or a friend.

 To take a vehicle without consent, you must first ‘take’ the vehicle, which means positive movement of a vehicle, not just moving someone else's for you to leave out of a tight parking space.
 A vehicle must also be ‘constructed or adapted to carry a driver whether by land, water or air’.
 Finally, it must have been taken without the consent of the owner, meaning the owner was unaware you have taken it, has said no or if you have obtained consent by deception.
 By seeking legal advice, these required elements can be deliberated.

 If you do borrow someone else’s car and they have consented to it knowingly, then you must ensure that when you drive the vehicle you are driving with the appropriate insurance.
 Insurance can be covered either under your own insurance or the person’s car you are borrowing.